 Optional Excursions: Silver mine tour – US$15 • City tour – US$13 • Hot springs – US$11

-Travelling on we head to the desolate town of Uyuní in the south of Bolivia, to visit what is claimed to be the largest salt flat in the world, the brilliantly white and vast Salar de Uyuní.
-We will have an overnight stay here and you will have the opportunity to take an excursion onto the salar in four-wheel-drive vehicles, stopping of at places such as Fish Island, where there are great views of the surrounding lake and giant cacti and llama provide perfect photo opportunities.
+Travelling on we head north to the desolate town of Uyuní, to visit what is claimed to be the largest salt flat in the world, the brilliantly white and vast Salar de Uyuní.
+We will have an overnight stay in Uyuni, and you will have the opportunity to take an excursion onto the salt flats in four-wheel-drive vehicles, stopping off at places such as Fish Island (season dependent) where there are great views of the surrounding lake, and where giant cacti and llama provide perfect photo opportunities.
 The fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats is surreal.
 This area proves to be a very popular place for some creative photo opportunities.

 Winding our way along the dusty roads of Bolivia, which are some of the most rugged in South America, we head towards the Argentine border amidst the vividly coloured rock formations and giant cacti.
 We arrive at Tupiza where we will take respite from the arid surrounds and dusty road.
 Legend has it that Butch Cassidy and the Sundance Kid met their end at the hands of the Bolivian army near Tupiza, concluding their notorious string of bank raids.

-We cross the boarder into Argentina to the striking city of Salta in the Lerma Valley at the foothills of the Andes, established in 1582.
+We arrive in the striking city of Salta in the Lerma Valley at the foothills of the Andes, established in 1582.
 Salta has many old colonial buildings, a cathedral with ancient statues of the Cristo del Milagro (Miracle of Christ) and the Virgin Mary, which were brought over from Spain in 1592.
 A variety of excursions await you here including rafting, horse riding and mountain biking.